So what’s it like going to a place of such distinction and history as the Vienna State Opera House (Staatsoper)?

 Oz, in this case, was a small section for standing tickets.
 Too late to claim a place among the cushioned stanchions that offer respite for weary feet, I was obliged to stand on the centre stairs.

-We Standing Ticket folk are a gathering of diversity: multiple languages and ages, and clothing that ranges from full blown opera style to jeans and a t-shirt.
-Out in the seats, the audience is older, better dressed, and more comfortable (but lighter of pocket).
+We Standing Ticket owners form a diverse folk: multiple languages and ages, and clothing that ranges from full blown opera style to jeans and a t-shirt.
+Out in the seats, the audience seems older, better dressed, and more comfortable (but considerably lighter of pocket).

 After several visits to the Staatsoper, it becomes easy to take the elegance of the experience for granted.
 In the interval, for example, we enjoyed a glass of white wine in the Mahlersaal, near a piano that once belonged to Mahler himself.
 History surrounds you.

 Closed eyes allowed singers and musicians to reach in and wrap themselves around my heart.
 To transport me into a cold artists’ abode in France, where all that truly matters is the joy and pain of love.
-Where human frailty and emotion transcend decades of history.
+Where human frailty and emotion transcend the decades.
 Just voices and music.